NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/FirmwareContinuousIntegration.rst

 Firmware CI runner setup
 ************************

-To set up Firmware CI runner, complete the following steps:
+To set up the Firmware CI runner, complete the following steps:

 1. Prepare an environment that fulfills the :ref:`necessary system requirements <system-requirements>`.

-1. Download `JLink <https://www.segger.com/downloads/jlink/>`_ for your platform, and ensure that :file:`JLinkExe` is in your path.
+#.
+Download `JLink <https://www.segger.com/downloads/jlink/>`_ for your platform, and ensure that :file:`JLinkExe` is in your path.

 #.
 Follow `the instruction about self-hosted runners <https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners>`_ to set up a runner for your firmware repository.
-   Ensure to use ``firmware-ci`` when prompted for the labels.
+   Make sure to use ``firmware-ci`` when prompted for the labels.

 The Firmware CI starts to process all the scheduled jobs one after another.